fraserxu/fraserxu.github.io/_posts/2015-08-20-pdf-generation-on-the-web.md

 ---
 title: PDF Generation On The Web
 layout: post
-published: false
+published: true
 ---

 The Wiredcraft team is working on the Myanmar voter registration system during the past half year.
-One part of the systems we are building is a native Windows application that needs to work offline and generate a PDF from a list of voters.
+One part of the systems we are building is a **native Windows** application that needs to work **offline** and **generate PDF** from a list of voters in **Myanmar language**.

 ### There're serval challenges we need to tackle: